Raghav-Gupta2406/Raghav-Gupta2406-LangGraph-MAT496/README.md

 # Raghav-Gupta2406-LangGraph-MAT496
 ## LangGraph Course Assignment for MAT496

-This repository documents my progress through Modules 1 of the LangGraph course, fulfilling the requirements for video-by-video commits, learning summaries, and unique code examples.
+This repository documents my progress through Modules 1, 2 and 3 of the LangGraph course, fulfilling the requirements for video-by-video commits, learning summaries, and unique code examples.

 ## MODULE 1